Banking, Money and Taxes in Malaysia

 Banking in Malaysia

 Although many expats prefer to bank with a foreign bank, such as Bank of America or HSBC, as they can link to their account in their home country, there are numerous local banking options available to expats in Malaysia.
 The central bank is Bank Negara Malaysia, while local banks include Bank Islam Malaysia, Bank Muamalat Malaysia, CIMB Bank, Public Bank and RHB Bank.

-Once an expat has an account, banking becomes a breeze.
-Malaysian banks have all the services customers have come to expect, including Internet and mobile banking.
+Once an expat has an account, banking becomes simple.
+Malaysian banks have all the services customers have come to expect, including internet and mobile banking.

 Opening a bank account

 Expats wishing to open a bank account in Malaysia with a local bank will need a valid work permit.
 Without this, it is almost impossible to open an account.
 New customers are generally required to provide their ID or passport, and evidence of residency or employment status, such as a work visa or letter of employment.
 Recent bank statements and a letter of recommendation from their current bank may also prove helpful.

 Credit and debit cards are widely accepted in Malaysia.
 However, cash payments are still more popular in many establishments.
 Expats should be vigilant when using their credit or debit cards and should check their till slips carefully.
 Credit card fraud remains a problem in Malaysia, with the country experiencing some of the highest rates of this crime in the world.